j4321/juliette.monsel/source/Teaching.rst

 :Oct.
 2020 -- current: Assistant supervisor of a Ph.D. student at MC2, Chalmers University of Technology.

+:Mar. -- Aug.
+2024: Co-supervisor of a master student from Grenoble INP Phelma (France) at MC2, Chalmers University of Technology for a six-month project.

 :Apr. -- Jul.
 2022: Co-supervisor of a master student from École Normale Supérieure de Lyon (France) at MC2, Chalmers University of Technology for a four-month project.

 :Oct.
 2021 -- Jul.
 2022: Co-supervisor of a master student from University of Regensburg (Germany) at MC2, Chalmers University of Technology.